-- Most often SQL commands are called from within a host language (e.g., Java or Python) program. - SQL statements can reference and modify host language variables (including special variables used to return results and status). - Generally, an Application Programming Interface (API) is used to connect to, issue queries, modify, and update databases.
+- Most often SQL commands are called from within a host language (e.g., Java or Python) program. - SQL statements can reference and modify host language variables (including special variables used to return results and status). - Must include an API to connect to, issue queries, modify, and update databases.